BioinfoMachineLearning/MULTICOM3/README.md

 # MULTICOM3
 MULTICOM3 is an addon package to improve AlphaFold2- and AlphaFold-Multimer-based predition of protein tertiary and quaternary structures by diverse multiple sequene alignment sampling, template identification, model evaluation and model refinement.
-In CASP15, we used AlphaFold v2.2 as the engine to generate models.
-For this release, we upgraded it to AlphaFold v2.3 (https://github.com/deepmind/alphafold/releases/tag/v2.3.2) to leverage the latest improvement on AlphaFold2.
+In CASP15, MULTICOM3 used AlphaFold v2.2 as the engine to generate models.
+In this release, it is adjusted to run on top of AlphaFold v2.3 (https://github.com/deepmind/alphafold/releases/tag/v2.3.2) to leverage the latest improvement on AlphaFold2.

 ## Overall workflow
 ![CASP15 pipeline](imgs/pipeline.png)